Υπηρεσία Διπλωματικού και Ιστορικού Αρχείου

 Conditions of Access

-To conduct research at the Service of Diplomatic and Historical Archives of the Ministry of Foreign Affairs the interested candidate must submit an application form provided by, and submitted to the administrative staff of the Service (an application is supported by a brief biographical note, a synopsis of scholar's study, a letter of recommendation).
+To conduct research at the Service of Diplomatic and Historical Archives of the Ministry of Foreign Affairs the interested candidate must submit an application form provided by, and submitted to the administrative staff of the Service (an application is supported by a brief biographical note, a synopsis of scholar's study, the online application form can be found here: https://www.mfa.gr/en/diplomatic-and-historical-archives/history-of-the-archives-service/research-request.html).
 The permission is issued following ministerial approval and in accordance to a ministerial resolution from the designated Commission of the Ministry.

 Public transportation: Metro station "Syntagma".